Mobe91/instancio-jpa/creating-a-release.md

 * Make sure your Maven settings.xml has credentials for the server `sonatype-nexus-staging` configured
 * Make sure your Maven settings.xml has a profile called `mobecker-release` with the property `gpg.passphrase`
 * Edit the `README.md` and update the property `version.instancio-jpa` to the latest released version
-* Prepare a local Maven release via `./mvnw -P "mobecker-release,release" release:clean release:prepare`
+* Prepare a local Maven release via `./mvnw -P "mobecker-release,release" release:clean release:prepare` (make sure you use JDK 11 because the checkstyle version we use is not compatible with JDK 8)
 * Actually deploy the release with `./mvnw -P "mobecker-release,release" release:perform`
 * Goto https://s01.oss.sonatype.org/ and login.
 In *Build Promotion* click on *Staging Repositories* then scroll down and find the repository named *commobecker-*
 * Click on the repository, then click *Close* and *Confirm*.
 Wait a few seconds, click *Refresh* and finally click *Release* and *Confirm*